Policy 4-004: University of Utah Information Security Policy.

 IT Resources and Information Systems shall be protected commensurate with the assessed level of risk, and security baseline settings shall be utilized to ensure IT Resources and Information Systems are available for use and guarded against malware.

-All IT Professionals, IT Personnel, and Users managing University IT Resources, Information Systems, and Electronic Resources shall:
+All IT Technicians, IT Personnel, and Users managing University IT Resources, Information Systems, and Electronic Resources shall:

 - Protect any IT Resources and Information Systems under their management from compromise.